MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator).
 Use this tool to create a bootable Windows 10 image.
 The image can include all current Windows 10 updates, Microsoft Office, other apps, and the required drivers and firmware.

 - A USB flash drive that contains a Windows 10 Pro or Enterprise image.
-Then install [drivers and firmware for Windows 10 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974) on Surface Hub 2.
+This option will not have Wi-Fi available until after out-of-box-experience (OOBE) setup.
+Once setup is complete, install the required Surface Hub 2 [drivers and firmware for Windows 10 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974) on the device.

 The following steps show how to create a USB flash drive from installation media and then add the SEMM package files and the drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
 If you use another deployment method, go to the [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration) section of this article.